Ballester Molina

 Bersa M-97

-Notes: The Bersa M-97 is a simple pocket-type pistol using blowback operation and small and light enough to be easily concealed.
+Notes: The Bersa 97 is a simple pocket-type pistol using blowback operation and small and light enough to be easily concealed.
 It is simple to operate and take care of, and is quite popular in South America.
 It has an external loop hammer, blued finish, plastic grip plates, and a marked resemblance to early Bernardelli designs that is probably no more than coincidental.
-The magazine release is large and located just above the grip, while the manual safety is above and to the rear of this.
 The M-97 also has a slide lock on the frame near the rear of the slide.
+The magazine release button is large and just above the trigger guard on the right side, with the manual safety button above and to the rear of the magazine release.

 Weapon